Failproof Pinterest Cookies – A Decorated Sugar Cookie Recipe

 KEYWORD: sugar cookies recipe

-Don’t forget to share your sugar cookie recipe with us on Instagram using the hashtag #sugarandclothloves.
+Don’t forget to share your sugar cookies with us on Instagram using the hashtag #sugarandclothloves.
 We always love seeing all of your creations!
 Looking for more quick and delicious recipes?
-You can find them all right here, with a few desserts to go along with them!
+You can find them all right here!

 Please note that we may earn a commission for some of the above affiliate links.
 However, products featured are independently selected and personally well-loved by us!

 1. Thanks so much for sharing.
 Oh did I tell you?
 Great pictures too.
 Will try this for my daughter’s fourth birthday.
-Kudos ;)
+Kudos ;)5 stars

 Reply

 2. Amazing pictures.
 I found your post from Pinterest!
 I’m also gonna pin this post on my Pinterest board my followers will love it.
-I made these cookies for the super bowl party and it was a crowd favorite.
-Thanks for sharing, Jared!
+I made these cookies for the super bowl party and it was a crowd favorite.5 stars

 Reply